tompos2/rcno-reviews/README.txt

 = 1.8.1 =
 * Fixed an issue in how best and worst ratings are calculated for the "Reviews" schema; thanks @kimoves

+= 1.8.2 =
+* Added an "after review" action to use for tying in the use of additional 3rd party content below reviews